-j) Legally existing uses and/or structures within the Environmental Protection Designation are permitted and may be replaced if destroyed by natural causes.
-An application for the expansion or enlargement of such uses and/or structures may be considered subject to the submission of a Natural Heritage Evaluation and Site Plan Approval, where required, to the satisfaction of the Town, in consultation with any other agency having jurisdiction.
+i) Legally existing uses and/or structures within the Environmental Protection Designation are permitted and may be replaced if destroyed by natural causes.
+An application for the expansion or enlargement of such uses and/or structures may be considered subject to the submission of a Natural Heritage Evaluation and Site Plan Approval, to the satisfaction of the Town, in consultation with the Conservation Authority and any other agency having jurisdiction.
 The application shall demonstrate no negative impact to the natural heritage features and/or their supporting ecological functions, and may also require an application for rezoning.